MicrosoftDocs/memdocs/windows-365/enterprise/deployment-options.md

 - Sets up and fully manages the infrastructure and related services required to deliver functional Cloud PCs to your users.
 - Manages the network that the Cloud PCs occupy.
 - Provides a Zero Trust Framework-aligned model of an End User Computing (EUC) environment.
+For more information, see [Learn more about cloud-native endpoints](/mem/solutions/cloud-native-endpoints/cloud-native-endpoints-overview).

 The customer’s only responsibility is the configuration and management of the Cloud PCs.
 Microsoft doesn’t configure anything within the Cloud PC itself.